You are most welcome to use and forward this health article four, as long as it is entirely complete, to anyone, and in any way you wish...

 Even in sleep we dream, so there is never a moment's rest.

-If you can temporarily forget your worries and tensions, you'll help your body to enjoy relaxation, and allow your nerves an opportunity for true rest.
+If you can temporarily forget your worries, you'll help your body to enjoy relaxation, and allow your nerves an opportunity for true rest.
 This not only improves the health of your body and mind, but can contribute to longevity and slow down the aging process.

-You can simply seize a few moments of peace, every single day, to quiet your mind chatter and relax...
+You can simply seize a few moments of peace, every day, to quiet your mind chatter and relax...
+You deserve it!

 Meditation is mental concentration.
 Everything is put aside in order to maintain the peace and tranquility of your mind and to strengthen the control function of your central nervous system.